BMW tries to succeed where Daimler failed with London car-share scheme

-LONDON (Reuters) - BMW (BMWG.DE) launched its car-sharing service in London on Thursday, barely six months after fellow German carmaker Daimler (DAIGn.DE) said it was shutting its equivalent initiative in Britain.
+LONDON, Dec 4 (Reuters) - BMW launched its car-sharing service in London on Thursday, barely six months after fellow German carmaker Daimler said it was shutting its equivalent initiative in Britain.

-The scheme will start in three boroughs in North London and compete with Avis’s (CAR.O) Zipcar and Hertz’s (HTZ.N) 24/7, with customers able to return vehicles anywhere within the zone.
+The scheme will start in three boroughs in North London and compete with Avis’s Zipcar and Hertz’s 24/7, with customers able to return vehicles anywhere within the zone.

 In May Daimler axed its Car2Go operation from Britain, citing the country’s strong culture and tradition of private vehicle ownership, though it continues to operate in cities around the world including Berlin and Rome.